suhanisaluja184/TRCS102-NextGen-Data-Exploration/Week-1.md

 ---

 ### Machine Learning & Generative AI
-The session concluded with an introduction to **Machine Learning (ML)** and **Generative AI**.
+- The session concluded with an introduction to **Machine Learning (ML)** and **Generative AI**.
-- ML enables computers to learn patterns from data and make predictions.
+- **Machine Learning (ML)** enables computers to learn patterns from data and make predictions.
-- Generative AI focuses on creating new content such as text, images, audio, and code.
+- **Generative AI** focuses on creating new content such as text, images, audio, and code.

-**Applications highlighted:**
-- Recommendation systems
+- Applications highlighted include:
-- Chatbots
+  - Personalized product recommendations
+  - Intelligent chatbots for customer support
-- Image generation
+  - Automated image and video generation
-- Fraud detection
+  - Fraud detection in financial transactions
-- Medical diagnosis
+  - Predictive analytics in healthcare diagnosis
+- **Example – Amazon Collaboration:**
+  Amazon uses ML and Generative AI to collaborate with different business companies by hosting their products on its marketplace.
+  - **Recommendation systems** suggest relevant products to customers based on browsing and purchase history.
+  - **Generative AI tools** help sellers create product descriptions, images, and marketing content.
+  - **Fraud detection models** protect both Amazon and partner businesses from fraudulent activities.
+  This collaboration allows small and large companies to reach global customers while leveraging Amazon’s AI‑powered ecosystem.

 ---